 Stephen W. O’Flaherty was a worker in Scott’s sawmill at Derby, a small community in the north-east of Tasmania.
 In 1913 he suffered a significant injury when a lever at the mill rebounded and a lag slipped, breaking his arm in two places.
-It was said that he had been operated on repeatedly by several doctors, but that the bones had failed to knit due to muscle intervening between the fractures.
+It was said that he had been operated on repeatedly by several doctors, but that the bones had failed to knit.
+This was due to muscle intervening between the fractures.
 His arm remained completely useless.

 In February 1926, O’Flaherty was taken to see Dr Victor Ratten, surgeon-superintendant at the Royal Hobart Hospital.
 Dr Ratten was famous for operating on cases considered hopeless by the rest of the medical profession.